AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/tools/configuration.md

----
-description: Let's look at how to configure Trunk Tools.
----

 # Configuration

+Let's look at how to configure Trunk Tools.

 Tools are configured in the `tools` section of [`trunk.yaml`](https://docs.trunk.io/check/reference/trunk-yaml).